benmoss/quacky/readme.markdown

 end
 ```

-Notice that we used `Quacky.double Dismissable` instead of `double :classroom` in our test.
+Notice that we used `Quacky.double :classroom, Dismissable` instead of `double :classroom` in our test.

 Now, when we run our test, we'll receive a `Quacky::MethodSignatureMismatch: wrong number of arguments (0 for 1)` exception.